mmiah00/Battleship/README.md

 ### Technical Design
-    Networking - To allow 2 players to play against each other Signaling - Block certain commands that aren’t allowed at a certain time like placing in the middle of the match Shared memory/Semaphore - While it is one player’s turn, the other player shouldn’t be able to nteract with the board.
+    Networking - To allow 2 players to play against each other Signaling - Block certain commands that aren’t allowed at a certain time like placing in the middle of the match
+    Shared memory/Semaphore - While it is one player’s turn, the other player shouldn’t be able to interact with the board.
-    Allocating memory - To record any necessary game data An array for each board to keep track of ships
+    Allocating memory - To record any necessary game data

+    Data Structure: An array for each board to keep track of ships

 ### Required Libraries:
 	  apt-get instructions